Blood pressure in Circulatory Insufficiency

 Acute Circulatory Insufficiency with High Blood Pressure

-The flow of blood is dependent on the pressure driving it vs the resistance it encounters.
-Blood Pressure is a measurement.
-The functional problem when blood pressure is high is that the resistance to the flow of blood and the delivery of oxygen is impaired.
-Essential Hypertension is a permanently high resistance to blood flow due to diffuse and widespread vascular disease.
-Symptoms develop when the resistance spikes and the threshold of compensation is exceeded.
+Symptoms due to reduced blood flow and cardiac output can develop when the resistance spikes and the threshold of compensation is exceeded.
 This may occur with the introduction of drugs with vasoconstrictor properties.
 Other causes of increased vascular tone such as emotional or physical stress can also cause a sudden increase in vascular resistance due to sympathetic outflow.
-In these cases anaerobic metabolism will develop leading to an acidemia from the production of lactic acid.
-The symptoms are a feeling of breathlessness and hyperventilation.
-It appears as if the individual has a breathing disorder.
+Stress and vasoconstrictor drugs can combine to produce a greater effect.

 Acute Circulatory Insufficiency with Low Blood Pressure